DonutEspresso/lumberjill/README.md

 > a bunyan wrapper for simple CLT logging

-A thin wrapper over bunyan for outputting simple CLI style logs.
+A thin wrapper over bunyan for outputting simple style logs, which are most useful for command line tools.
 Supports full stack trace outputting for Error objects created via VError and restify-error.

 ## Getting Started